colyseus/docs/docs/arena/getting-started/create-application.md

 !!!
 NOTE
     New Application deployments can take up to 2 mins depending on region

-### Your Application Dashboard
+## Application Dashboard

-Select **Manage** on your newly created application to see your application overview console.
-From here you can see a snapshot of your application activity.
+Select **Manage** on your newly created application to see your application dashboard.
+From here you can see a snapshot of your activity and access tools to update code, view active server, restart your application and view logs.

 ![Arena Application Management View](../../images/app-manage-details.jpg)